cyverse-de/sonora/tech-stack.md

 of middleware you want for things like body parsing, error handling, logging, etc.

 ## Keycloak
-[Keycloak](https://www.keycloak.org/) is an open-source tool for authentication.
-It works with LDAP, has single-sign on capabilities, and can be customized to match a theme.
+[Keycloak](https://www.keycloak.org/) is an open-source identity provider with support for single sign-on.
+It works with several user storage backends, including LDAP.
+It also supports integration with other identity providers, which will be potentially useful if we want to allow users to log in using their home institution's credentials.
+The login page can also be customized without being coupled too tightly with the version of Keycloak being used.

-We're using [Keycloak Connect](https://github.com/keycloak/keycloak-nodejs-connect) to integrate Keycloak into Sonora.
+Keycloak supports SAML and openid-connect along with a few other protocols.
+We're using openid-connect in conjunction with [Keycloak Connect](https://github.com/keycloak/keycloak-nodejs-connect) to integrate Keycloak into Sonora.